run-house/runhouse/docs/api/run.rst

 .. note::
     By default, the Run's folder sits in the :code:`~/.rh/logs/<run_name>` directory if the system is a cluster, or in the :code:`rh` folder of the working directory if the Run is local.
+See :ref:`Run Logs` for more details.

 Creating a Run